thinkshout/thinkshout/blog/_posts/2014-10-20-creating-dynamic-menus-in-jekyll.md

 This technique is powerful, but limited.
 We certainly don't get all we need without some more Liquid work.

-For example if we wanted to style the active menu item we could change the line outputting the link from the above snippet to...
+For example if we wanted to style the active menu item, we could change the line outputting the link from the above snippet to...

 {% raw %}
 ```html